Pentagon UFO report: Bizarre objects 'threaten flight safety, lack a single explanation'

-The US Pentagon report on UFOs finally landed on Friday, and it reveals that all those sightings of bizarre flying things over the years fall into several categories, require more study and remain largely unexplained and unidentified.
+The Pentagon UFO report finally landed, and it reveals that all those sightings of bizarre flying things over the years fall into several categories, require more study and remain largely unexplained and unidentified.

 "The limited amount of high-quality reporting on unidentified aerial phenomena hampers our ability to draw firm conclusions about the nature or intent of UAP," reads the summary of a report posted online by the Office of the Director of National Intelligence shortly before 2 p.m.
-PT.
+PT on Friday.

 "There are probably multiple types of UAP requiring different explanations based on the range of appearances and behaviors described in the available reporting ...
 UAP clearly pose a safety of flight issue and may pose a challenge to US national security," the summary says.